Sustainability Pages

 Innovation digital transformation

 In the retail segment, CIB aims to increase the volume of lending by developing the various sales channels, in particular the mobile app, the internet banking platform and the online product-application processes that are available through the website.
 In the area of premium banking services, the aim is to continuously expand the offering, and to provide high-standard asset management and insurance products and excellent, standardised banking services through the electronic channels and the branch network.
-While one of the primary goals of the strategy remains to serve the needs of Generation Y (born between 1980-1994), we are also serving Generation Z (born between 1995-2009) and even Generation Alpha (born between 2010-2024) with the latest members of the Bank’s ‘ECO Account’ product portfolio while also playing a role in the financial and digital education of the younger generations.
+While one of the primary objectives of the strategy remains to serve the needs of Generation Y (born between 1980 and 1994), the Bank is now also serving Generation Z (born between 1995 and 2009) and even Generation Alpha (born between 2010 and 2024) with the latest members of the ECO account family, while also playing a role in the financial and digital education of the younger generations.
 CIB is looking to expand its activities in this area by developing new digital products and services and through cooperation with institutions of higher education.

 Part of CIB’s business strategy is to strengthen the corporate segment’s market position by acquiring new customers and increasing business volumes.
 By upgrading the corporate internet banking and front-end system and by simplifying processes, the aim is for SME and large corporate customers to execute an increased proportion of their payment, deposit and currency transactions at CIB.
 There is also a major emphasis on strengthening treasury and documentary services.
 In addition to the above CIB wants to further exploit synergies with its Parent Company, Intesa Sanpaolo, in order to strengthen its presence in the multinational corporate sector.